tkindy/website/_posts/2020-05-25-flexbox-ios.md

----
-title: Trouble with flexbox on iOS
+{:title "Trouble with flexbox on iOS"}
----

 In preparation for starting this blog, I decided to clean up my website a bit.
 The biggest housekeeping task was throwing out Bootstrap since I was really only using it for the grid layout.
 In its place, I decided to try out flexbox.